Kenneth Farrow (American football): San Antonio Commanders

 In December 2018, Farrow signed with the San Antonio Commanders of the AAF.
 During week four of the 2019 AAF season, Farrow recorded 142 yards on 30 attempts (4.7 yards per carry) against the undefeated Birmingham Iron's second-ranked defense to lead San Antonio to a 12–11 win; he was later named AAF Offensive Player of the Week.

 Miami Dolphins

 After the AAF suspended football operations, Farrow signed with the Miami Dolphins on April 9, 2019.
 He was released during final roster cuts on August 31, 2019.

 Seattle Dragons

-Farrow was drafted by the Seattle Dragons in the 2020 XFL Draft.
+Farrow was selected by the Seattle Dragons in the 2020 XFL draft.
 He had his contract terminated when the league suspended operations on April 10, 2020.

 Arlington Renegades

-Farrow was selected by the Arlington Renegades in the 2023 XFL Draft.
+Farrow was selected by the Arlington Renegades in the 2023 XFL draft.
 He signed with the team on March 3, 2023.
+He was placed on the team's reserve list on March 22, due to a knee injury, and activated on May 16.
+On April 21, 2023, Farrow announced his retirement from professional football.